 - 1/4 teaspoon salt

 - 1 stick butter (1/2 cup – cold and cubed)

 - 5 cups bing cherries (pitted with stems removed)

 - 1 Tablespoon water

-Preheat oven to 350°.
-Lightly grease a 8-10 inch skillet and set aside.
+- Preheat oven to 350°.
+Lightly grease an 8-10 inch skillet and set aside.

-Sprinkle the chilled oatmeal topping on top of the cherries, covering entirely.
-Sprinkle 1 tablespoon of granulated sugar on top of the crumbles.
+- Sprinkle the chilled oatmeal topping on top of the cherries, covering entirely.
+Sprinkle one tablespoon of granulated sugar on top of the crumbles.

 - Bake for 30-35 minutes or until the crumbles are golden brown and the cherries are hot and bubbly.

 - Remove from oven and cool for at least 15 minutes before serving.